ewal31/mysite/posts/2023-11-22-generalised-isotonic-regression.markdown

   model.lp_.num_row_ = A.rows();
 ```

-HiGHS requires that we flatten the contents of the matrix
+HiGHS requires that we flatten the matrix $A^T$ into three vectors
-into a single vector (in this case column wise),
-with an additional vector specifying
+corresponding to the compressed column scheme.
+The first contains the contents
+- in this case, column-wise - the second, the corresponding row for each value
-where each new column starts.
+and the third, the index where each new column starts.
+This is actually the
+same format the Eigen uses for its compressed sparse matrices by default.

 ```cpp
   std::vector<int64_t> column_start_positions(A.cols() + 1);